Farming for the Nation: Environmental Land Management Scheme

 Good Advice and Guidance: a key to ELM’s success

 The availability and quality of advice and information for farmers and land managers has been a key element of successful agri-environment schemes over the past few decades.
 Conversely, poor advice can have a severe impact, reducing take-up of schemes.
 Providing good advice at the appropriate times is critical, as is the way it’s delivered.
-Right from the start, a central thread in all pf the AONB ELM T&T projects has been a desire from farmers to have concise, clear, easy-to-use advice that is reliable and written in ‘their’ language.
-This needs to do 2 things: support creation of Land Management Plans (LMPs), the ‘contract’ that lays out what will be delivered as part of ELM, and provide ongoing support to ensure the actions they take on their land succeed.
+Right from the start, a central thread in all pf the AONB ELMS T&T projects has been a desire from farmers to have concise, clear, easy-to-use advice that is reliable and written in ‘their’ language.
+This needs to do 2 things: support creation of Land Management Plans (LMPs), the ‘contract’ that lays out what will be delivered as part of ELMS, and provide ongoing support to ensure the actions they take on their land succeed.

 The AONBs taking part in Tests and Trials are looking at how to provide advice and guidance, and the diversity of the projects is producing a host of different ideas.
 The NAAONB hosted 2 online workshops for the participating AONBs in August 2020, sharing results to date and sparking discussion on ideas for the future.
 A whistle-stop summary of the approach of some of the participating AONBs is given in the table below.